simonw/datasette/docs/cli-reference.rst

       Create a signed API token for the specified actor ID

+      Example:

+          datasette create-token root --secret mysecret

+      To only allow create-table:

+          datasette create-token root --secret mysecret \
+              --all create-table

+      Or to only allow insert-row against a specific table:

+          datasette create-token root --secret myscret \
+              --resource mydb mytable insert-row

+      Restricted actions can be specified multiple times using multiple --all, --database, and --resource options.

+      Add --debug to see a decoded version of the token.

     Options:
       --secret TEXT                   Secret used for signing the API tokens [required]
-      -e, --expires-after INTEGER  Token should expire after this many seconds --debug                      Show decoded token
+      -e, --expires-after INTEGER     Token should expire after this many seconds -a, --all ACTION                Restrict token to this action -d, --database DB ACTION        Restrict token to this action on this database -r, --resource DB RESOURCE ACTION
+                                      Restrict token to this action on this database resource (a table, SQL view or named query) --debug                         Show decoded token
-      --help                       Show this message and exit.
+      --plugins-dir DIRECTORY         Path to directory containing custom plugins --help                          Show this message and exit.

 .. [[[end]]]